fsantanna/fsantanna.github.io/Pingus/button.md

 implementation.
 The outermost code (1️⃣) spawns the `main_menu` task (2️⃣), which spawns several `menu_button` tasks in parallel (3️⃣).
-Each button receives a position and label to show, and is responsible for redrawing (1️⃣) and terminating itself on a mouse click (2️⃣) as follows:
+In the code below, each button receives a position and label to show, and is responsible for redrawing (1️⃣) and terminating itself on a mouse click (2️⃣):

 <pre>
 <b>task</b> menu_button: [pos:Point, tit:String] -> () {